In this tutorial, we will show you how to scrape the posts from LinkedIn.com.

 As we can see, when we scroll down the page manually, the newly loaded posts can be located successfully into the loop.

-5) Start data extraction – to run your task and get data
+5. Start extraction – run your task and get data

-- Select "Local Extraction" to run the task on your computer
+- Select "Local Extraction" to run the task on your computer, or select "Cloud Extraction" to run the task in the Cloud (for premium users only)

 Below is the output sample

 Was this article helpful?
-Feel free to let us know if you have any question or need our assistance.
+Contact us any time if you need our help!